1. On Human Nature

 4. The Medium’s Game

 I have come to the conclusion, based upon personal observation and online investigation, that a large segment of people are naturally gullible.
 I believe that this is based upon a desire to know what lies beyond—a reassurance that death is not the end.
 It is also a desperate attempt by seekers to connect with loved ones, many times out of guilt for how the decease were treated when alive or because of resentment for how they, themselves, were treated by the deceased.
 What amazes me is the naivety of both the mediums and their clients.
 As a Christian (certainly not the best), I believe as many Christians that there is a heaven and hell.
 There would be no justice in life if we simply didn’t exist after death or, if we make it through the pearly gates, have to share space with criminals and undesirables who belong in hell.
-Personally, I think those great criminals of history, such as Hitler and Stalin deserve a special place of torment, and lesser felons should also go to hell.
-Perhaps, as Dante’s Inferno exhibits, it would be a lesser place of torment for these minor criminals.
-If, as liberal Christians believe, there is no hell, and bad people simply don’t cross over, which is eternal death, this would seem unfair to non-believers.
-Even liberal Christians require belief for entry to heaven.
-It’s basic to most forms of Christianity.
-It appears as if all those people I’ve known in the past who where atheists or agnostics are going to wind up eternally dead, along with mass murderers and sundry miscreants.
-I’m sorry, I still opt for something like Dante’s Inferno.
-Simply not believing doesn’t rate hell.
-To oblige liberal Christians, who have the force of Biblical Scripture on their side, I would add one more level to Dante’s model for non-believers, who reject God and are unrepentant: eternal death.
-What, you might ask, does this have to do with mediums, psychic, and ghost-seekers?… Aside from the fakery involved, it is the main reason why I have contempt for this practice.
+Personally, I think those great criminals of history, such as Hitler and Stalin deserve a special place of torment, and lesser felons should go to a different level hell.
+Perhaps, as Dante’s Inferno exhibits, it would be a lesser place of torment for minor criminals.
+The point is heaven is a reward to believers.
+Christian, Jew, Muslim, and other faiths require belief to enter paradise.
+This is a main article of faith in God.
+What, you might ask, does this have to do with mediums, psychic, and ghost-seekers?… Aside from the fakery involved, it is the main reason why I have contempt for mediums and their game.

-Going to heaven as a reward for believing in God, which Christians, Jews, and Muslims, except in various degrees, is one of things absent from the medium and psychic games.
+Going to heaven as a reward for believing in God, as monotheistic religions believe, is one of things absent from the medium and psychic practice.
 Entry into the “Other Side,” as they sometimes call heaven, doesn’t require faith.
 Many of the deceased, I have gathered, had questionable, sometimes outrageous lives, and several committed suicide, an action which is considered by believers to be a rejection of God.
 But, alas, mediums seldom even mention the word God.
 In their scheme, it appears that anyone can go to heaven.
 The medium and their clients’ naivety is almost childlike, and, for the mediums, I might add devious.
 Those practitioners, who claim to communicate with the dead, may or may not believe they have this gift, but they should at least understand the concept of heaven.
 To please their clients, they always give glowing reports from the Other Side.
 No matter what sort of individual they were when alive, they’re happy in the “Light.”
-In fact, I’ve yet to hear one negative report or one unhappy spirit.
+In fact, I’ve yet to hear one negative report or one unhappy spirit during their presentations.

 When you consider the clients and audience during sessions, many of whom may not have a strongly rooted faith, it is easier to see how mediums can pull it off.
 To a non-Christian, agnostic, atheist, or uneducated believer, the discrepancies I mentioned may not even matter.
 More than anything, the medium requires human desperation.
 For the naïve and unsophisticated, who are guilt ridden, angry, lonely, or simply curious, it is a leap of faith.
 Despite the lack of logic and discontinuities in the medium’s art, their clients want to believe.
 This desire by the client is what mediums play upon.